maxhbr/LDBcollector/md/BSD-3-Clause.md

 > A permissive license similar to the &lt;a
 > href="/licenses/bsd-2-clause/">BSD 2-Clause License&lt;/a>, but with a
-> 3rd clause that prohibits others from using the name of the project or
+> 3rd clause that prohibits others from using the name of the copyright
-> its contributors to promote derived products without written consent.
+> holder or its contributors to promote derived products without written
+> consent.

 (source: choosealicense.com
 ([MIT](https://github.com/github/choosealicense.com/blob/gh-pages/LICENSE.md "MIT")))